KatyRoffe/js-401d44-class-41/README.md

 Please enable location services to utilize this app.

-Can toggle between Farenheit and Celcius.
+Can toggle between Fahrenheit and Celsius.

 Coming soon: Forecasting!
 How much of a forecast?
 Who knows.
 I sure don't.